Winter City: European Winter Cities

-Overarching considerations in this work encompass current planning agenda's of human health and well-being, climate change, global warming and place attractiveness.
+Overarching considerations in this work encompass current planning agenda's of human health and well-being, climate change, global warming, urban heritage and place attractiveness.
 For urban design in particular the work expands the notion of green/ blue infrastructure planning to 'WHITE, GREEN, BLUE' - to encompass the winter season.

 Historically important Architects and Planners include Ralph Erskine and Anne Brit Børve.

 Cities and towns actively planning and designing for winter use include: